-Question: "What was Herod’s temple / the third temple?"
+Question: "What was Herodís temple / the third temple?"

 On the eastern edge of Jerusalem, just west of Gethsemane and northwest of the Kidron Valley, sat the Temple of Herod.
-Literature states that the outer walls formed a rough rectangle, 500’ long by 100’ wide, slightly narrower on the south than the north, and slightly tilted to the northwest.
-Archeological evidence, however, has the dimensions closer to 1550’ by 1000’.
-On the far northwest corner sat Antonia Fortress, the home of the temple garrison that stayed alert for disturbances in the temple—disturbances which could gain the governor unwanted attention from Rome.
+Literature states that the outer walls formed a rough rectangle, 500 feet long by 100 feet wide, slightly narrower on the south than the north, and slightly tilted to the northwest.
+Archeological evidence, however, has the dimensions closer to 1,550 feet by 1000 feet.
+On the far northwest corner sat Antonia Fortress, the home of the temple garrison that stayed alert for disturbances in the temple—disturbances that could gain the governor unwanted attention from Rome.

 The third temple itself sat skewed in the center of the large courtyard so that its entrance might better face due east.
 A balustrade—a low wall of stone posts and caps—surrounded it, defining the inner boundary of the Court of Gentiles.
 It was this courtyard, between the balustrade and the outer walls, where Gentiles could go to worship.
 It was also this court where Jesus drove out the money changers in Matthew 21:12.
 It was unlawful for any Gentile to go past the balustrade, an offense punishable by death, which the Roman leaders allowed the Jewish authorities to carry out.
 Paul was attacked by a mob of Asian Jews in Acts 21:27–32 because it was presumed he took a Gentile friend beyond this court and into the temple.
 The commander of the garrison in Fort Antonia intervened before the crowd could kill him.

-Like parents everywhere, the Romans were generally content to provide services and political stability to those they ruled in return for relative peace.
+The Romans were generally content to provide services and political stability to those they ruled in return for relative peace.
 The kings and governors they placed over Israel knew this, but in their greed and cultural unawareness (or apathy), they managed to frequently insult the Jews.
 Several times the local Roman authorities quelled riots and protests with massacres.
-After a long, destructive civil war between the Jewish Zealots and the Roman authorities, four Legions, led by Titus the Roman General, besieged Jerusalem and burned down the temple in 70 AD.
-As the temple burned, the gold and silver ornamentation melted and seeped between the cracks in the stone.
-In their zeal for a stipend, the Roman soldiers took the temple apart, stone by stone, fulfilling Jesus’ prophesy in Matthew 24:1–3.
-The Jewish people were scattered into the Diaspora, and did not return en masse to Palestine until after World War II.
-The Temple Mount, where Herod’s temple stood, is now home to the Islamic mosque Dome of the Rock.
-The Wailing Wall stands to the southwest of the mosque and north of an Islamic Museum.
+After a long, destructive civil war between the Jewish Zealots and the Roman authorities, four legions, led by Titus the Roman general, besieged Jerusalem and burned down the temple in AD 70.
+As the temple burned, the gold and silver ornamentation melted and seeped between the cracks in the stones.
+In their zeal for a stipend, the Roman soldiers took the temple apart, stone by stone, fulfilling Jesusí prophecy in Matthew 24:1–3.
+The Jewish people were scattered in the Diaspora, and did not return en masse to Palestine until after World War II.
+The Temple Mount, where Herodís temple stood, is now home to the Islamic mosque the Dome of the Rock.
+The Wailing Wall stands to the southwest of the mosque and north of an Islamic museum.
 The temple will not be rebuilt until the end times.